fsfe/reuse-docs/spec.md

 - Comment headers
 - REUSE.toml
-- DEP5
+- DEP5 (deprecated)

 REUSE.toml and DEP5 are mutually exclusive.
-You MUST NOT use both simulaneously.
+You MUST NOT use both simultaneously.

 Additionally, you can associate Copyright and Licensing Information with Snippets inside of files.